US average mortgage rates steady; 30-year stays at 4.45 pct.

 - Furloughed federal workers offered 90-day, interest-free loans by Washington Federal

-The decline in home borrowing rates in recent weeks has been a spur to prospective homebuyers.
+The decline in home borrowing rates in recent weeks has been a spur to prospective homebuyers, reflected in a spike in applications for mortgages.

+The recent easing of rates has come amid steep declines in the stock market and tumbling interest rates on the 10-year U.S. Treasury note — which influences long-term mortgage rates.
+The decline in rates could help boost home sales, which stumbled last year as higher borrowing costs eroded affordability.

+The head of the Federal Reserve last week signaled restraint and flexibility on setting interest rates, reassuring investors who had been sending stock prices lower out of fears that the Fed would tighten credit too much, possibly sending the economy into a recession.